 One ongoing concern regarding expenditures, is the Public Employee Retirement System (PERS) and its associated employer rate increases.
 Legislative changes to PERS are required otherwise it is likely the city will see continued increases in employer rates for the foreseeable future.
 This budget includes PERS rates for Tier1/Tier 2 at 24.26 and OPSRP rates at 18.53 up from 20.07% and 14.02% respectively in the previous biennium.
-As PERS rates are reassessed every two years, we expect these rates will again increase for the 2021-23 budget.
+The rates for the 2021-23 biennium will be 21.02% for Tier1/Tier 2 and 17.52% for OPSRP.
 Due to the statewide unfunded actuarial liability, we can almost guarantee further rate increases for each biennium for the foreseeable future.
-However, the City's impact will be reduced as a result of funding a PERS side account in 2019 which will lessen the increased costs over the next several decades.
+However, the City's impact will be reduced as a result of funding a PERS side account in 2019 which will lessen the increased costs or hold steady over the next several decades.
 As the City has diligently built reserve funds for general operations and replacement of capital assets and has been cautious when adding personnel, each fund with PERS employees, will be in a position to absorb these cost increases.